 Is City of Rocks State Park Dog Friendly?

 Yes, City of Rocks State Park is very dog friendly!
 Once the rain cleared, we scurried all over the park.
-The whole place is dog-friendly aside from inside the buildings.
-There are trails to hike, but we mostly stuck to scrambling around on the boulders because there seemed to be endless nooks and crannies to explore.
+The whole place is dog-friendly, aside from inside the buildings.
+There are hiking trails (Hydra Trail and Table Mountain Trail), but we mostly stuck to scrambling around on the boulders because there seemed to be endless nooks and crannies to explore.